18F/handbook/_pages/welcome-to-TTS/classes/working-groups-and-guilds-101.md

 **Guilds** are more permanent than working groups and are sponsored by the TTS Chief of Staff.
 Working groups may propose themselves for guild status.
 Every guild has one or more leaders chosen by competition and either regular open meetings or an open Slack channel where questions are welcome.

-18F has a [playbook](https://pages.18f.gov/grouplet-playbook) with instructions on how to organize a working group or guild, how to maintain team cohesion, and how to produce artifacts.
 All groups have a Slack channel.
 Working-group related channels have a `wg-` in front of their name; guilds have a `g-` before the name.
 Feel free to jump into and out of any of the working group or guild channels to participate or ask questions.
-The [18F Working Groups & Guilds Calendar](https://www.google.com/calendar/embed?src=gsa.gov_o1aqcv28k1f0nmca5bkch8los4%40group.calendar.google.com) houses all formal meeting times for working groups and guilds.
+The [TTS Working Groups & Guilds Calendar](https://www.google.com/calendar/embed?src=gsa.gov_o1aqcv28k1f0nmca5bkch8los4%40group.calendar.google.com) houses all formal meeting times for working groups and guilds.

 The open Slack channel for guild leaders & other practice leaders who wish to join is `#guild-practice-leads`